-121. Specialised services are not permissible if they are to the detriment of the availability and general quality of the IAS.
+- 121. Specialised services are not permissible if they are to the detriment of the availability and general quality of the IAS.
 There is a correlation between the performance of the IAS offer(s) (i.e. its availability and general quality) and whether there is sufficient capacity to provide specialised services in addition to IAS.
-NRAs may consider that IAS quality measurements could be performed with and without specialised services, both in the short term and in the long term, which may include measurements before the specialised services are introduced in the market as well as after.
+NRAs may consider that IAS quality measurements could be performed with and without specialised services, both in the short term and in the long term, which may include measurements before the specialised services are introduced in the market as well as after. - 121a.
+BEREC is in the process of developing a net neutrality measurement tool and will seek to leverage that work to further develop the measurement methodology regarding measuring of the general quality of IAS.
+NRAs are invited to participate in this collaboration and to consider the results of this work when available.
+NRAs could also collect information from ISPs in order to assess and measure the impact on general IAS quality.
+As Recital 17 clarifies, NRAs should "assess the impact on the availability and general quality of IAS by analysing, inter alia, QoS parameters (such as latency, jitter and packet loss), the levels and effects of congestion in the network, actual versus advertised speeds and the performance of IAS as compared with services other than IAS".

-47 See paragraphs 174-176
+52 See paragraphs 174-176